WalterC49/Practica_REST_AJV_TypeBox/README.md

 # Practica_REST_AJV_TypeBox
 # To use

-First create DATABASE with rest_ajv_typebox.sql file.
+First create a MySQL DATABASE with rest_ajv_typebox.sql file.

 # API Routes